michael131468/smashing-squashes/README.md

 ## Customising the Dashboard Layout

-You can customise the dashboard layout by editing the files under the dashboard subdirectory.
+You can customise the dashboard layout by editing the files under the `dashboard/dashboards` subdirectory.
 The default layout comes from the defaults of the Smashing dashboard.

 You need to re-build and re-launch the container after changing these files for them to take effect.